bluestacks/dev-ops-challenge/README.md

       B.1 This behavior header should base caching on HOST and CloudFront-Viewer-Country

-# NOTE: Please create CloudFront Distribution without the Alternate Domain Names (CNAMEs) and share the CDN domain name to validate the assignment.
+# NOTE: Please create only one CloudFront Distribution without the Alternate Domain Names (CNAMEs) and share the CDN domain name to validate the assignment.

 # Assignment 2